megawax1/odin-landing/README.md

 - Stop text from collapsing onto new lines.
 - Stop footer from resizing when you zoom out.
 - Clean up the CSS.
 Eliminate redundancies and merge duplicate entries.

+May leave unpolished and move onto newer projects.